Michael Lynch (professor)

-Michael Lynch (1944 – July 9, 1991) was an American-born Canadian professor, journalist, and activist, most noted as a pioneer of gay studies in Canadian academia and as an important builder of many significant LGBT rights and HIV/AIDS organizations in Toronto.
+Michael Lynch (1944 – July 9, 1991) was an American-born Canadian professor, poet, journalist, and activist, most noted as a pioneer of gay studies in Canadian academia and as an important builder of many significant LGBT rights and HIV/AIDS organizations in Toronto.

+Early life and education

-Born and raised in Harnett County, North Carolina, he studied at Goddard College and the University of Iowa.
-He wrote his doctoral dissertation on the poetry of Wallace Stevens.
-He moved to Toronto in 1971 with his then-wife Gail Jones, and from 1971 to 1990 he taught in the Department of English at the University of Toronto at both the main and Erindale College campuses.
+Lynch was born and raised in Dunn, North Carolina.
+He studied at Goddard College and the University of Iowa and wrote his doctoral dissertation on the poetry of Wallace Stevens.

+Career

+From 1971 to 1990, Lynch taught in the Department of English at the University of Toronto at both the main and Erindale College campuses.
 After coming out as a gay man in 1973, Lynch was a writer and a contributing editor for The Body Politic.

 In 1974, he taught the first gay studies course offered at a Canadian university, through the University of Toronto's School of Continuing Education.
-He was a founding member of the Toronto chapter of Gay Alliance Toward Equality and the Gay Academic Union.
+He was a founding member of the Toronto chapters of Gay Alliance Toward Equality and the Gay Academic Union, and a founding member of Gay Fathers Toronto.
 In 1980, he convened the first academic conference on the topic of Walt Whitman's 1880 visit to London, Ontario.
-He helped found the Toronto Centre for Lesbian and Gay Studies, which continues to offer an annual academic grant in his name.
+He helped found the Toronto Centre for Lesbian and Gay Studies (now the Mark S. Bonham Centre for Sexual Diversity Studies), which continues to offer an annual academic grant in his name.

+He published a collection of poetry, These Waves of Dying Friends, in 1989.